eliottjohnson/Obsidian-Vault/Fellowship/CHIMERA/RFKO MD8923 Week 44.md

 14:00 - 20:00

-1)
+1) Bump23
-	First try the same techniques as we did for CHIMERA during [[Dedicated MD 26th October 2022]] but we bump23 after the RF loop is turned off (you'll see on the MRP when the signal is n)
+	First try the same techniques as we did for CHIMERA during [[Dedicated MD 26th October 2022]] but we bump23 after the RF loop is turned off (you'll see on the MRP when the signal is noisy - which means the beam is debunched)
+	We should place the bump23 when the bump57 is stable

+2) RFKO
 	* The plan is to **remove the ramp** on the B-field and **touch the resonance** with the GRPOS (LEQ would also change the tune but change the optics).
 	* Then we'll *chirp* with the Q-meter.
 Perhaps we can try **faster chirps** to remove the spikes during the spill.
 	* We probably won't be able to use the spill monitor (scintillator) with ions at low intensities, only the XSEC23 which has 20 ms between data points.

 ### Thursday 3/11/2022